EU states face showdown over markets overhaul

 The EU law originally proposed "open access" so clearing houses can clear trades executed on any venue.

-Germany has opposed this for exchange-traded derivatives, as it could be negative for Deutsche Boerse AG (DB1Gn.DE), whose Eurex unit trades and clears large chunks of European exchange derivatives.
+Germany has opposed this for exchange-traded derivatives, as it could be negative for Deutsche Boerse AG, whose Eurex unit trades and clears large chunks of European exchange derivatives.

 Britain backs more competition in swaps and on-exchange derivatives to give investors choice as they face mandatory clearing for their trades.
 It also sees open access as a "quid pro quo" for having to accept a planned cap on banker bonuses.